Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 need to use higher tiers of the resources.

 #### "Blob does not exist" errors
-The blob name is crezted from the datasetName given in the spreadsheet.
+The blob name is created from the datasetName given in the spreadsheet.
 Open the storage account and make sure a model with the given datasetName exists.
 The name is case-sensitive.
 The default datasetName used by ADF is "latestDemoBuild".